mj3b/rgds/evaluation/README.md

 The decision log remains the **source of truth**.

+The Decision Gate Extract is a **read-only derivative** and must never be used to approve, override, or reinterpret a decision.

 ---

 ### 5. Decision Gate Extract — Power BI Sample — Operational Example